aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

   - open a new borrow position from new wallet.
 - User creates a position in Horizon but then becomes sanctioned.
 Their actions will need to be blocked until further resolution.
 Issuers can resolve using:
   - `ATOKEN_ADMIN` to move maximum allowable RwaAToken collateral to temporary wallet, preventing further borrowing.
-  - prevent the liquidation of the sanctioned user's position through off-chain coordination.
+  - Technically any wallet whitelisted to hold the underlying RWA Token can be a liquidator.
+Therefore, to prevent the liquidation of any specific sanctioned user's position, off-chain coordination or legal agreements are required between Issuers and relevant parties.

 ### Stablecoins (Borrowable Asset)